MM-Vet: Evaluating Large Multimodal Models for Integrated Capabilities: Evaluation results

-\myPara{OCR (sole)} This task requires OCR only, as shown in Table \ref{tab:samples2}(c).
+\myPara{OCR (sole)} This task requires OCR only, as shown in Appendix Table \ref{tab:samples2}(c).
 MM-ReAct-GPT-4 \cite{yang2023mm} has the best results for sole OCR due to an OCR tool from Azure API.
-Notable, MM-ReAct-GPT-4 is much better than MM-ReAct-GPT-3.5 with an improvement of 23.0\%, demonstrating the importance of language models in OCR.
+Notably, MM-ReAct-GPT-4 is much better than MM-ReAct-GPT-3.5 with an improvement of 23.0\%, demonstrating the importance of language models in OCR.

-\myPara{OCR and Math} This integration enables reading text from real-world scenarios and solving math problems, as shown in Table \ref{tab:samples2}(d).
-MM-ReAct-GPT-4 \cite{yang2023mm} obtains the best performance in this capability integration, far ahead of other models.
-We highly recommend using MM-ReAct-GPT-4 to complete tasks related to this capability integration.
+\myPara{OCR and math} This integration enables reading text from real-world scenarios and solving math problems, as shown in Appendix Table \ref{tab:samples2}(d).
+MM-ReAct-GPT-4~\cite{yang2023mm} obtains the best performance in this capability integration, thanks to the speclized OCR and math tools used.

-\myPara{Other capability integrations} 10 other capability integrations are in long-tailed distribution, where MMReAct-GPT-4 achieves the best scores in 6 integrations out of 10.
-Their examples are shown in Tables \ref{tab:samples3}-\ref{tab:samples6}.
+\myPara{Other capability integrations} 9 other capability integrations are in long-tailed distribution, where MMReAct-GPT-4 achieves the best scores in 5 integrations out of 9.
+Their examples are shown in Appendix Tables \ref{tab:samples3}-\ref{tab:samples6}.